25 years after Colosio's historic speech

 We have to assume this self-criticism and we have to break with the practices that made us a rigid organization.
 We have to overcome attitudes that weaken our capacity for innovation and change.

-Let us recover our initiative, recover our strength, to represent the best causes, to offer the ways of peace, to respond to injustices.
+Let us recover our initiative, recover our strength, represent the best causes, offer ways of peace, to respond to injustices.

 It is time for a new economic impulse; It is time to grow without losing financial stability or price stability.
 The economy, beyond the technical goals, has to be at the service of Mexicans.

 Let's not leave the slightest doubt: Mexico will close this century with a much stronger economy.
-There are the conditions to do it, society demands it.
+There are conditions to do it, and society demands it.